- Solicitors For Business

 Is a separation agreement binding?

 You can see from this that a separation agreement does provide some level of protection against parties backing out of a financial agreement.
-However, no agreement about the financial aspects of a divorce or civil partnership dissolution is truly legally binding until it has been presented to the court in the form of a financial consent order and approved by a judge.
+However, no agreement about the financial aspects of a divorce or civil partnership dissolution is legally binding until it has been presented to the court in the form of a financial consent order and approved by a judge.
+And this can only happen when the divorce has reached decree nisi or conditional order stage.

 For and against the separation agreement

-- With the best will in the world, a lot can happen in two years (or more) between separation and divorce.
+With the best will in the world, a lot can happen in any substantial interval between separation and divorce.
 One of the parties' incomes could change substantially or they could become ill or bankrupt.
 If the divorce is initiated at the time of separation, a financial consent order can be put in place, bringing about certainty and finality for the couple's finances and protecting them from the ups and downs of each other's financial lives.

 Consulting a family lawyer at JMW Solicitors